chef-boneyard/chef-web-docs-2016/includes_environment_variables/includes_environment_variables_child_processes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 Child processes inherit a copy of their parent's environment.
-In Bash (and other shells) the environment is accessible via shell variables.
+In |bash| (and other shells) the environment is accessible via shell variables.
 Shell variables can be added to the environment that is inherited by children processes using the export keyword.

 Consider the following example: